bseltz-cohesity/scripts/powershell/updateArchiveRetention/README.md

                              -commit
 ```

-## Parameters
+## Authentication Parameters

-* -vip: Cohesity Cluster to connect to
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: Cohesity username
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: (optional) Active Directory domain of user (defaults to local)
+* -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -mfaCode: (optional) TOTP MFA code
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

 * -target: (optional) Limit operations to specific external target
 * -daysToKeep: number of days (from original backup date) to retain archives
 * -policyNames: (optional) list of policy names (comma separated)